faithngotho/Quiz-Board/README.md

 ## Quiz-Board

+## Description
-This is where a student is supposed to answer question by following instructions.
+This is where a student is supposed to answer question by following instructions and submit their answers and get the results.

-## instructions
+## By: Faith Ngotho.
-The student is supposed to read the instruction two times before answering.

-## Section One

-This section contains questions whereby student is supposed to attempt.

-## Section Two
-This is a section where the student submit his/her work.

-## Section Three
+## Setup Instructions
-This is a section where the student gets his /her results.
+To access the web application you will need a computer, tablet or smartphone, internet connection, a text editor(atom is my preffered editor) and a web browser installed in your device(chromium is recommended).
+To open the webpage just run the URL below in your web browser.

 ## BDD
 |Behaviour                  |Input                      |Output              |